-Winter is a season when it’s easy to get mixed up between meals that are healthy, enjoyable, and also keep you warm.
+Winter is a season for healthy foods when it’s easy to get mixed up between meals that are healthy, enjoyable, and also keep you warm.
 Furthermore, the winter chills have a significant impact on our energy levels.
 This is most likely why getting up for a workout in the winter is equally challenging and Healthy oatmeal recipes for breakfast.
 With the holidays approaching, our refrigerators are even more likely to be stocked with heavy, rich foods that are soothing (but not healthy) to consume over the winter months.
 If you’re struggling with What to Eat in Winter to keep warm, we have a list for you.

 1. Green Vegetables

-Winter veggies such as kale, parsley, spinach, and broccoli can tolerate extreme cold and are therefore harvested in abundance during this time.
+Winter veggies are very healthy foods such as kale, parsley, spinach, and broccoli that can tolerate extreme cold and are therefore harvested in abundance during this time.
 They are nutrient-dense and will keep you from becoming deficient in any nutrients.
 They are high in vitamin K, C, and A, as well as fiber and antioxidants, all of which are necessary to keep you going during the long winter days.
 So prepare soups or simply sauté them in olive oil and serve them alongside lunch during winter.

 If you are wondering What to Eat in Winter to keep warm?
 Then Cinnamon is a pleasant, delicious spice that is commonly used to flavor hot drinks and pastries throughout the winter months.
 The good news is that this spice is packed with health advantages in addition to being delicious.
 Cinnamon is high in antioxidants and has natural anti-inflammatory qualities, but it’s also connected to reducing blood glucose levels, which makes it particularly effective.